 - What products do you intend to develop (creams, serums, cleansers, toners, tanning, sunscreen, grooming products, body lotions, cosmeceuticals)?

 The next step is to take your concept to a qualified cosmetic chemist.
 They will use the latest research to develop or improve your idea, keep you up-to-date with industry trends, innovations and breakthroughs, and advise you on cutting-edge ingredients.
 Only then can you start purchasing your raw materials.

 Sourcing raw materials

 Start by doing a background check on suppliers to ensure you only select ingredients from trusted companies that can provide the consistency and quality of their products.

-When sourcing raw materials locally or from overseas, ask the company for evidence of their Quality Management System.
+When sourcing raw materials locally or overseas, ask the company for evidence of their Quality Management System.
 Then check the materials against industry standards and specifications.

-The next step the fun really starts – selecting the packaging and designing the artwork.
+The next step, the fun, really starts – selecting the packaging and designing the artwork.

 Top tip: to attract customers to your product, package it in something that stands out from your competitors!

-Revolutionary airless pouch containers by Lumson comprise a thin, collapsible pouch shaped inside the plastic bottle for easy, fast, top filling.
+Revolutionary airless pouch containers by Lumson comprise a thin, collapsible pouch shaped inside the plastic bottle for easy, fast top filling.
 Because of this, no special tooling is required.

 The pouch prevents air from penetrating your formula, helping protect sensitive ingredients from deteriorating.
 Think retinol and vitamin C.